 Named Allele Matcher 201

-This document attempts to cover more advanced details of the Named Allele Matcher
+This document is mainly for those interested in defining your own named allele definitions and covers some of the more advanced details of the Named Allele Matcher

 .